Julia Letlow: Infrastructure

 In July 2021, Letlow told KNOE-TV that there was "Nothing like a pandemic to bring to light how vital rural broadband is to our district", and said that rural broadband can provide better access to quality healthcare and education.
-KNOE wrote that Letlow still did not commit to supporting the infrastructure plan proposed by Joe Biden, with Letlow arguing that "You know, it’s the political football...
-I really want to make sure that that infrastructure bill addresses true infrastructure needs.
+Of the infrastructure plan proposed by Joe Biden, Letlow said, "You know, it's the political football...I really want to make sure that that infrastructure bill addresses true infrastructure needs.
 Roads, bridges, ports, rural broadband.
 Cut the other part out."

 2020 presidential election

-Letlow said she would have joined the majority of Republican representatives in objecting the results of the 2020 presidential election in Congress, had she been in office at the time.
+Letlow said she would have joined the majority of Republican representatives in objecting to the results of the 2020 presidential election in Congress, had she been in office at the time.

+Education

+Letlow authored a Parent's Bill of Rights that passed the U.S. House in March 2023.
+The measure was introduced as H.R.
+5 in the 118th Congress and passed the House on March 24, 2023.

+The bill would give parents more oversight over what is taught in public schools.
+It would require school districts to make curricula public, provide parents with information on available library materials, allow parents to address school boards, require public disclosure of school budgets, and require parental consent prior to any physical or mental medical exams taking place at school.

 Personal life

-Letlow met her former husband in high school and they married in 2013.
-She had two children with him.
+Letlow met Luke Letlow in high school and years later, they married in 2013.
+They had two children together before his death in 2020.
 Letlow addressed vaccine hesitancy among Republicans and encouraged them to get the COVID-19 vaccine, invoking her husband's death from the virus.